Trans inclusion at work policy

 - Data protection: We will store personal data securely, only giving access to the relevant people and we will keep records up to date.

 - Time off for medical interventions: Employees will be granted time off for doctor, dentist or hospital appointments for themselves or their dependents provided that any time lost is made up unless otherwise agreed with the Chair of the Board of Trustees.
 However, wherever possible, every effort should be made to organise such appointments outside of normal working hours.
 Artsadmin may, at its discretion, grant leaves of absence to employees for personal or family needs.

 Transition care plan

 Artsadmin recognises that individuals’ gender identities form a diverse spectrum and differ from person to person and, as such, all colleagues will have differing needs and levels of required support when transitioning at work.
 A transition care plan or any other workplace support for a trans employee is offered but is optional.

-- Time off for appointments: paid leave for transition-related appointments and treatment; reduced hours or duties, or other changes to usual working arrangements, for a temporary period following some treatments or for travel to appointments; flexible working to avoid busy commuting periods throughout transition if required.
+- Time off for appointments: paid leave for transition-related appointments and treatment; reduced hours or duties, or other changes to usual working arrangements, for a temporary period following some treatments or for travel to appointments;

 - Change of name and pronouns: we will update all electronic records to coincide with the date on which the workplace transition begins and care will be taken to ensure that records do not link back to a former name; discussion of any records which cannot be updated (i.e. paper copies of references relating to the employee’s recruitment) and how we will secure these.